blackboxprogramming/blackroad-prism-console/README.md

 **On the server**

+## Recovery & cleanup runbook

+Need to investigate or recover from cleanup operations?
+Follow the consolidated triage→handoff flow in [`docs/mainline-cleanup.md`](docs/mainline-cleanup.md).

 **On your workstation**

 1. Unzip this at the **root of your working copy** (where your repo root lives).